 When you check the stroller as baggage, it is recommended to pack the stroller in a stroller bag since so many people will handle it.
-Another essential thing to keep in mind is that if your stroller is oversized, it will drop off at the oversized luggage counter by the attendants.
+If your stroller is oversized, it will be dropped off at the oversized luggage counter by the attendants.
 The attendants will give a gate tag to take the strollers to the plane.

 See Also: How to Protect Stroller When Flying

 Gate Checked Strollers